 This category includes both natural forces and those from external sources.
-Examples of natural forces includes: ground movement from earthquakes, floods, landslides, subsidence, and lightning.
-Some of the outside forces are addressed in the Risk Assessment Mitigation Phase (RAMP) chapter of Climate Change Adaptation.
+Examples of natural forces include: ground movement from earthquakes, floods, landslides, subsidence, and lightning.
+Some of these outside forces are addressed in the RAMP chapter of Climate Change Adaptation.
 Other external outside forces include vandalism, sabotage, vehicular damage, fire and other damages caused by external sources (excluding excavating equipment).